-The Processor shall implement appropriate technical and organisational measures with regards to the processing of personal data in order to safeguard a level of security appropriate to the risk, in accordance with the Wbp and from 25 May 2018 onwards, in accordance with the General Data Protection Regulation, in particular from loss or any form of unlawful processing such as accidental or unlawful destruction or unauthorised disclosure or access, deterioration, alteration of personal data and against all other forms of unlawful processing, including, but not limited to, unnecessary collection or further processing in connection with the performance of processing personal data under this Data Processing Agreement.
+The Processor shall implement appropriate technical and organisational measures with regards to the processing of personal data in order to safeguard a level of security appropriate to the risk, in accordance with the GDPR, in particular from loss or any form of unlawful processing such as accidental or unlawful destruction or unauthorised disclosure or access, deterioration, alteration of personal data and against all other forms of unlawful processing, including, but not limited to, unnecessary collection or further processing in connection with the performance of processing personal data under this Data Processing Agreement.

 Documentation regarding the implemented security measures shall be available upon the Controller’s request.